aws-samples/sample-document-standardization-with-bedrock-and-translate/README.md

 **Use case**: Organizations with multilingual teams often need a solution that allows non-native English speakers to create documents using everyday language.
 The goal is to enhance the grammar and tone of the original English documents while also providing translations into Spanish and French.
 This approach improves communication efficiency and ensures consistent messaging across multiple languages.

 ## How the Pipeline Works
 1. A user uploads a .docx file to the S3 InputBucket and triggers a PutObject S3 notification.
-2. The PutObject S3 notification triggers the *s3EventRule* EventBridge rule.
+The PutObject S3 notification triggers the *s3EventRule* EventBridge rule.
-3. EventBridge starts the StepFunctions State Machine
+2. EventBridge starts the StepFunctions State Machine
-    a.
-If the uploaded doc is *word_template.docx*, the *createS3folders* function will create S3 folder paths for the languages specified in  _createS3folder.py_.
+   * If the uploaded doc is *word_template.docx*, the *createS3folders* function will create S3 folder paths for the languages specified in  _createS3folder.py_.
-    b.
-The EventBridge rule will ignore any documents uploaded with the **'_translated.docx'** suffix, as these are the docs we create with the *translate.py* lambda.
+   * The EventBridge rule will ignore any documents uploaded with the **'_translated.docx'** suffix, as these are the docs we create with the *translate.py* lambda.
-4. The translate lambda determines the language of the original document based on which path the user uploaded the document to, and translates the document into the other languages specified in  _translate.py_.
+3. The translate lambda determines the language of the original document based on which path the user uploaded the document to, and translates the document into the other languages specified in  _translate.py_.
-5. The Bedrock lambda function attempts to update the doc by:
+4. The Bedrock lambda function attempts to update the doc by:
     1. Using mammoth to transform the input word doc to html format.
 This keeps the formatting of the pictures, bullet points etc. so that the format of the doc is not changed after the text is passed to Bedrock.
     2. Passes the html-format text to Bedrock to fix any spelling / grammar mistakes.
 Bedrock will also update the tone so that the output doc is written in a business professional tone.
     3. Bedrock's output is transformed back into .docx format.
 The format of the original doc is preserved in the output doc thanks to the html formatting that was used in the intermediate step.
-6. The results of the map step of the Stepfunction machine will be aggregated in the aggregation lambda.
+5. The results of the map step of the Stepfunction machine will be aggregated in the aggregation lambda.
-7. A success message is sent to subscribers of the SNS topic.
+6. A success message is sent to subscribers of the SNS topic.
 If any part of the process failed, a failure message is sent to the same SNS topic.

 ![](pictures/arch.png)